You are here

 If you could create a coin that would make people happy what would you create?
 Well here's what we created.
-Something I call the 'Coin of Happiness' with my friend Dr. Cohen ' and I'd like to pass these coins along to you.
-More about that in a moment.
+Something I call the 'Coin of Happiness' with my friend Dr. Cohen.
 Why are these coins so special?
-Let me explain'
+Let me explain.

-The other side of the coin says, 'Accept.'
+The other side of the coin says, Accept.
 Why?
 Most of us simply can't accept what is.
-We always wish our lot were different then it is.
+We always wish our lot was different then it is.
 But if you cannot accept what is, you won't achieve fulfillment in your life.

 The Eastern world is about accepting.
 Meditation is all about accepting what is.
 During my journeys at one phase of my life I was a serious Buddhist and we learned to meditate, we accepted the pains that came up in our body as we didn't move.
 Many of us accept our position in life.

 The key to happiness is in the balance of the coin, which is why there are two sides.

 Life is constantly switching back and forth between accepting and striving, making it happen, and letting it happen.
 If you can find the balance between striving and acceptance, you will find happiness.
 It reminds me of the Beatles who sang, 'Let it be, let it be, let it be, let it be.'
 But it doesn't stop there; you have to make it happen too.